 - There is no free-forever membership or free newsletter.

 - You can only receive alerts via email.
-If you’re a texting-only kind of person, this may turn you off.
+If you’re a texting-only person, this may turn you off.

 - You have to be fast.
 These deals can be gone in a matter of a day or two.